jcaddel/maven-s3-wagon/README.txt

-Wagon for connecting maven builds with Amazon S3.
 This wagon enables communication between Maven and Amazon S3.

-A pom with this wagon can publish a Maven site to S3 as well as deploy artifacts.
+A pom containing a reference to this wagon can publish a Maven site to S3 as well as deploy artifacts.

 When uploading the contents of a directory the system property "maven.wagon.threads" controls the number of simultaneous uploads the wagon will use (default is 10)

-Add this to the build section of a pom.xml
+Add this to the build section of a pom:

   <build>
     <extensions>